 Q: What would you say to businesses without cyber insurance?

-“It’s really about analyzing the big picture and understanding every one of those controls and how they function,” says Hennessy.
+“It’s really about analysing the big picture and understanding every one of those controls and how they function,” says Hennessy.

 Hennessy noted that the factors depend on each operation, but they generally look at the business’ operations, industry, annual revenue, and how many privacy records they control.